unitedstates/licensing/index.md

 If a statutory exemption to 17 USC § 105 is applicable, use:

 > This is a work of the United States Government that is exempt from 17 USC § 105.
-However, [Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)).
+Additionally, [Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)).

 #### For Government Works Produced by a Contractor

 Works produced under a contract with the government are typically subject to copyright protection.
 If the contract provides that ownership of the work is transferred to the government, use:

 > This work was created through a government contract which assigned copyright to [the United States Government or Agency name].
-However, [Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)).
+[Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)).

 Or if copyright remains with the contractor, use: